vgiles/acmc21-website/static/proceedings/proceedings-print.md

 and sound sculpture, FerroChord engages with a nuanced field of existing works from fields of luthierie, mechatronics and spatial audio.

-# Telemidi - the potential of exchanging MIDI across the Internet.
+# Matt Bray: Telemidi - the potential of exchanging MIDI across the Internet.

-### Matt Bray

 ## Abstract